Top Sports Teams · Reference

 Nairobi

-Gor MahiaFootball
+Gor MahiaFootball/Soccer

 20 Kenyan Premier League titles (most ever), 1987 CAF Cup Winners' Cup winners.
 Kenya's flagship football club.
 AFC Leopards is the cross-town rival.